Updated: Nov 17

 Good companies can withstand crisis well without stopping their dividends.

-Below are the key points to investigate when selecting the best dividend stocks to invest in:
+Below are the key points to investigate when selecting the stocks with the best dividends to invest in:

 The company is financially stable and can withstand another year or 2 of COVID.